71ahmedyosif/Predicting-Losses-for-Insurance-Pricing/README.md

 The final results were compared against the results from the initial Baseline Models (GLM).
 ![Results](/assets/img/results.PNG)

-The proposed models provided slight improvement in distinguishing between high and low risk properties.
+The proposed models provided slight improvement when distinguishing between high and low risk properties.
 As well as, significant improvement in predictive performance.